-The Imani Development Group was first established in Zimbabwe in 1982, as a consultancy firm specialising in poverty reduction in eastern and southern Africa.
+The Imani Development Group was first established in Zimbabwe in 1982, as a consultancy firm specialising in inclusive growth and poverty reduction in eastern and southern Africa.
 Imani comprises consulting companies in Kenya, Mauritius, Malawi, South Africa, Uganda, as well as in Australia and in the U.K. Our group hub office is in Cape Town, South Africa.
 In addition, Imani Development has a strong network of associate companies spread across many other countries within the SADC and East Africa Community region.

-During the last 20 years, Imani Development Malawi has focused its efforts on strengthening the role of private sector as an engine for economic growth and the key driver for economic development, in a country ranked as one of the poorest in the world.
+During the last 20 years, ICL has focused its efforts in Malawi on strengthening the role of private sector as an engine for economic growth and the key driver for economic development, in a country ranked as one of the poorest in the world.
 A key example of this was the lead role Imani played in working closely with the Government of Malawi to develop a National Export Strategy (NES).
 The NES provides a prioritised roadmap for developing Malawi’s productive base to allow for both export competitiveness and economic empowerment in a manner that is inclusive of the poor, farmers, youth, women and other vulnerable groups.

 Building on NES, ICL has become one of the pioneers of the Market Systems Approach in Malawi and was the country implementer for the DFID-funded Business Innovation Facility (BIF).
 This long-term, groundbreaking project launched in 2010 aiming to identify and support inclusive business project opportunities, through strengthening stakeholder links across the value chain and making markets work more effectively for all.